Ray Abeyta: Personal life

 Abeyta moved from New Mexico to the East Village of New York city in 1986.
 Seeking more work space and lower rent, he settled into a warehouse studio in the North Williamsburg section of Brooklyn.
 In 1989 he met his future wife, Alyssa Jill Glantz (d.
 2017), a business woman and community organizer from Manhattan, whom he married in 1992.
 They had two children, Elija and Izzy.

 The couple was active in the North Brooklyn artist scene, and established the bar and entertainment venue Union Pool in Williamsburg, Brooklyn.
 They also co-founded the restaurant Hotel Delmano, as well as other venues in Greenpoint and Williamsburg.

 Abeyta was affectionately known as the honorary Mayor of Williamsburg.

 Abeyta was a classic car and vintage motorcycle enthusiast, and owned and restored a 1956 Ford F100 pickup truck and a 1968 Triumph motorcycle.
 He was the co-owner of Works Engineering, a vintage motorcycle repair, machining and detailing shop in Brooklyn.

-Throuout his life, Abeyta remained close to his New Mexican roots, its history and culture.
+Throughout his life, Abeyta remained close to his New Mexican roots, its history and culture.